 If you're interested in having DesighHigh in your school, please contact us directly.

-DesignHigh has been implemented in the Computer Art & Design 2 class at Wayzata High School (taught by Lea Anne Jasper) since Fall 2012.
+DesignHigh has been implemented in the Graphic Art & Design 2 class at Wayzata High School (taught by Lea Anne Jasper) since Fall 2012.
 The following includes in process and final work samples from Ms. Jasper's students.

 Fill out the form below and we will get back to you soon.